dhanishetty/Chaos/Chaos.md

 This concept was first started by Netflix in the late 2000s.
 They created "Chaos Monkey," a tool that randomly terminated production instances.

+ * A chaos experiment is an Azure resource deployed to a subscription, resource group, and region.
+ * You can use the Azure portal or the Chaos Studio REST API to create, update, start, cancel, and view the status of an experiment.
+ * Chaos experiments can target resources in a different subscription than the experiment if the subscription is within the same Azure tenant.
+ * Chaos experiments can target resources in a different region than the experiment if the region is a supported region for Chaos Studio.

 ### Chaos Studio scenarios
    1. **Shift right:** production or preproduction environment.
 Usually, with real customer traffic or simulated load.
    2. **Shift left:** development or shared test environment. without any real customer traffic.